MLblog/jads_kaggle/CONTRIBUTING.md

 # Setting up a Virtual Environment

 It is very important to make sure we all use the same development environment in order to manage dependencies without conflicts.
 For example if contributor A pushes a new classifier using some libraries installed on his local machine, then the dependencies will not be met by other contributors after pulling, thus breaking their local copy.
-In order to ensure an isolated environment we will use `virtualenv`s.
+In order to ensure an isolated environment we will use `virtualenv`.
-Here are the necessary steps to create and activate one on a windows machine:
+Here are the necessary steps to create and activate one on a windows machine using the command window:

-1. Make sure you have a relatively clean <a href="https://www.anaconda.com/download/#windows">Anaconda installation</a>.
-2. Create a new [conda virtual environment](https://conda.io/docs/user-guide/tasks/manage-environments.html): `conda create --name kaggle_env --file requirements.txt;`
-3. Activate the newly created environment: `source activate kaggle_env`.
-This step should be repeated everytime you start working on the project.
-4. In case you are using an IDE like Pycharm or Spyder, make sure it uses your conda environment as the project interpreter.
-	- Your environment will be by default located at: `<Anaconda Home>/envs/kaggle_env/python.exe`
-	- Default location for `<Anaconda Home>` on Windows is `C:\Users\<username>\AppData\Local\Continuum\anaconda3\`
-5. In case your changes required the installation of extra packages (for example via `conda install <package>` remember to update the `requirements.txt` file: `conda list --explicit > requirements.txt`.
-   This way others can install them with `conda install --file requirements.txt`
+1. Install `virtualenv` using `pip install virtualenv`
+2. Install `pip install flake8`
+3. Install `pip install virtualenvwrapper-win`
+4. Create the virtual environment using `mkvirtualenv kaggle_env`
+5. Go to the folder where the `jads_kaggle` repository is located using `cd .../GitHub/jads_kaggle`
+6. In this folder set `kaggle_env` using the command `setprojectdir .`.
+Now, every time that you activate `kaggle_env` (using the command `workon kaggle_env`) the path `cd .../jads_kaggle` will be automatically set
+7. To activate the virtual environment in Anaconda, you have to use `Anaconda Prompt` and type `workon kaggle_env`.
+To activate the virtual environment in PyCharm type `workon kaggle_env` on the PyCharm terminal
+8. You can return to the `base environment` anytime using the command `deactivate`

+# Deleting a Conda Virtual Environment

+In order to delete a conda virtual enviromen you can:

+1. Search the conda enviroments that are setted in you machine using `conda info --envs`
+2. Go to the work directory where your virtual enviroment is set using `cd ../conda_eviroment`
-6. You can leave the virtual enviroment at any time using `source deactivate`
+3. Remove the virtual enviroment using `remove --name conda_eviroment --all`

 ## Task 0 - Getting comfortable with pull requests ##

 In order to test your understanding of the proposed process you can try a rather minimal contribution: